grippy/automate/docs/tutorial.md

 ### Build ThingProvider

-There's a required build step which auto-generates `Provider CLI` wrapper for your new class.
+There's a required build step which auto-generates a `CLI` wrapper for your new class.

 From the `./thing` directory, run the following command: